 Littlebranch Farm Rustic Furniture

 In January 2003, Littlebranch Farm jumped feet first into the log furniture industry with its first log home show.
-Game-changer and Littlebranch Farm hit the ground running, doing three log home shows in 2003 and by 2005 doing ten plus show around the United States.
+Game-changer and Littlebranch Farm hit the ground running, doing three log home shows in 2003 and 2005 doing ten plus show around the United States.
 While log furniture drove the sales but Kelly’s live edge furniture designs grew in popularity.
 While the original littelebranchfarm.com fired up in 2001, significant changes happened in late 2005 as Kelly noticed the internet trend.

 Littlebranch Farm Studio, Nashville, TN